 In 1813 the company recruited William Croggon as manager to succeed Sealy; he was a sculptor from Grampound in Cornwall.
-Croggon worked as manager until Coade's death in

-1821, when he bought the firm from her estate for about \pm 4,000 (he had hoped to inherit it).
+Croggon worked as manager until Coade's death in 1821, when he bought the firm from her estate for about £4,000 (he had hoped to inherit it).
 The business continued to be successful long after Coade's death, but Croggon went bankrupt in 1833 due to both changing tastes and the failure of the Duke of York to pay his debts.

-A devout Baptist, Eleanor Coade died unmarried in Camberwell and was buried in Bunhill Fields in an unmarked grave.
+A devout Baptist, Eleanor Coade died unmarried in Camberwell and was buried in Bunhill Fields in a family grave that was destroyed in the Blitz.